 We absolutely LOVE children!
 For the time being, our ministry to children looks a lot different because of COVID-19.
-Our nursery, preschool, and kids church are not meeting until we are sure we can do so in a way that we know they will be safe!
-Pastor Edgar has a game, activity, or object lesson at 10:50 before the Family service each week.
-You can also join Imagine Kids Ministry on Facebook at 2:00pm Sundays and 6:00pm Wednesdays for worship and a great lesson geared to our kids!
+Our nursery is not currently open and our preschool is combined with our elementary kids ministry for the moment.
+Check out the Imagine Kids page for details on all ministries from birth to 5th grade.
+You can also join Imagine Kids Ministry on Facebook at 6:00pm Sundays and Wednesdays for worship and a great lesson geared to our kids!
 Our youth (6th-12th grades) and young adults (college & career) have resumed their ministries in-person Wednesday nights at 7:00 and all students and young adults are invited to join!

 5. If I come early is there breakfast or coffee?